markwragg/markwragg.github.io/drafts/azure-sql-managed-identity.md

 If you didn't want to use the pipeline's service principal as the AD administrator, you could configure another Entra ID user or group and then provide the credentials for that user during your pipeline execution.
 Obviously using the pipeline's service principal negates the need to store any credentials, but it does mean anything executed via the pipeline's service principal in the future has AD Administrator access to the SQL Server, so would have to be carefully secured.
 It's up to you to decide whether this is appropriate for your specific database/scenario.

+## 2. Enable a system-assigned (or user-assigned) managed identity on the SQL server

-## 2. The SQL Server itself must be able to validate the Entra ID user you are configuring
+> The SQL Server itself must be able to validate the Entra ID user you are configuring

-You might think (as I did) that the Entra ID user you're now connecting to SQL Server with to execute your commands to create the new Entra ID login would have enough access by itself to complete the task.
-But actually, when you add a directory user to SQL Server, it seems SQL itself has to do a bit of validation against the directory.
+You might think (as I did) that the Entra ID user you're now connecting to the SQL server with to execute your commands to create the new Entra ID login would have enough access by itself to complete the task.
+But actually, when you add a directory user to SQL server, it seems the SQL server itself has to do a bit of validation against the directory.
 To do this, the Azure SQL Server needs either a System Assigned identity, or User Assigned identity configured with specific permissions to read the Entra ID directory.

 You can enable a System Assigned identity via PowerShell as follows: